sbnedkov/couchdb-stats-monitor/README.md

 couchdb-stats-monitor
 ---------------------

-A graph generator for monitoring CouchDB, backed by RRD tool.
+A graph generator for monitoring CouchDB backed by RRD tool.